HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 ### Try it out

-#### Try the incoming richtext processor
+#### Try the incoming Rich Text processor

-First, we need to create a form, and it has to have a richtext field in it.
+Create a form that has a Rich Text field in it.
 An example response body would be:

 ```json
 {